 It felt like being gently nudged along to find more about her.
-Weeks and months passed and I never come across any obstacles.
-Everybody asked wanted to be part of the documentary and were only too happy to help.
+Weeks and months passed, and I never come across any obstacles.
+Everybody who was asked wanted to be part of the documentary and were only too happy to help.

-Autumn 2013 came and DVD sales of previous documentaries funded my time to start piecing together the film about Eileen.
+Autumn 2013 came, and DVD sales of previous documentaries funded more time to start piecing together the film about Eileen.

 Who knew that a library visit in 2012 would take me and my camera, from South Shields to Sunderland, Newcastle, Stockton, Warwickshire, Oxford, London and finally Barcelona.

 I remember with the camera in my backpack walking through Barcelona Airport thinking ‘how did I get here?’
 It seemed so effortless, the whole process just fell into place.